CATcher-org/catcher-org.github.io/dg/design.md

 This page describes CATcher's design.
 As an Angular application, the different views of the CATcher app are built out of **components**, and the content displayed on these views is constructed using data provided by **services**.
-We describe the design of the views and services in the following sections.
+In the following sections we will briefly describe the design of some views and services within CATcher.

 ## Views